-"One Network.
-Toward Zero Hunger"The annual Food Bank Leadership Institute (FBLI) is the must-attend event for those advancing the food banking model to alleviate hunger and reduce waste.
-Join over 100 food bankers from more than 40 countries at FBLI 2019 in London, England 25-27 March 2019.
-FBLI attracts not only food bankers, but corporate partners and thought leaders from across the globe to discuss the unique challenges facing the sector as they work to meet the needs of food insecure populations, while reducing food waste globally.
-To date, nearly 500 individuals from 63 countries have benefited from the training, idea sharing, and peer networking provided at FBLI.
+About the Food Bank Leadership InstituteIn 2019, over 150 food bankers from more than 50 countries convened at Food Bank Leadership Institute (FBLI) 2019 in London, England 25-27 March 2019.
+FBLI attracted not only food bankers, but corporate partners and thought leaders from across the globe to discuss the unique challenges facing the sector as they work to meet the needs of food insecure populations, while reducing food waste globally.
+To date, nearly 600 individuals from 74 countries have benefited from the training, idea sharing, and peer networking provided at FBLI.

-FBLI 2019 aims to help food banks evolve to meet the needs of their communities in a fast-changing world.
+FBLI 2020 aims to help food banks evolve to meet the needs of their communities in a fast-changing world.
 Key themes will include:

-- How food banks contribute to achieving the Sustainable Development Goals (SDGs)
+How food banks contribute to achieving the Sustainable Development Goals (SDGs).

-- How food banks can be a valuable partner in the food industry’s zero waste initiatives
+How food banks can be a valuable partner in the food industry’s zero waste initiatives.

-- The role of technology in helping food banks become more efficient and expand their reach
+The role of technology in helping food banks become more efficient and expand their reach.